Moving Features between Objects

 Problem: When one class does the work of two, awkwardness results.

 Solution: Instead, create a new class and place the fields and methods responsible for the relevant functionality in it.

-Problem: A class does almost nothing and is not responsible for anything, and no additional responsibilities are planned for it.
+Problem: A class does almost nothing and isn’t responsible for anything, and no additional responsibilities are planned for it.

 Problem: The client gets object B from a field or method of object А. Then the client calls a method of object B.

-Solution: Create a new method in class A that delegates the call to object B. Now the client does not know about, or depend on, class B.
+Solution: Create a new method in class A that delegates the call to object B. Now the client doesn’t know about, or depend on, class B.

 Problem: A class has too many methods that simply delegate to other objects.

 Solution: Delete these methods and force the client to call the end methods directly.

 Problem: A utility class doesn’t contain the method that you need and you can’t add the method to the class.